 The joint PA/MPH degree at GW was the first of its kind in the United States and began in 1986.
 Applicants with a strong interest in public health as well as clinical practice are encouraged to consider the joint PA/MPH program.
 This unique three-year program provides both clinical and academic preparation for careers in medicine and public health.
-Students in this curriculum receive advanced training in the design of health studies, epidemiological methods, health policy, implementation of health interventions, application of computers to public health, community medicine, and techniques of health promotion.
-Students in this program also design a special research project in collaboration with faculty of the Milken Institute School of Public Health and local, national, or international public health organizations.
+Joint degree students receive advanced training in the design of health studies, epidemiological methods, health policy, implementation of health interventions, bioinformatics, community medicine, population health and/or health promotion.
+Students develop and implement a research or culminating project in collaboration with faculty of the Milken Institute School of Public Health and local, national, or international public health organizations.

-The joint PA/MPH program at GW allows you to choose from numerous tracks of study.
-Although many students choose the default tracks of Community Oriented Primary Care (COPC), the other four options are Health Policy, Epidemiology, Environmental Health Science & Policy and Global Environmental Health, and Maternal and Child Health.
+The joint PA/MPH program offers numerous tracks of study.
+Although many students choose the Community Oriented Primary Care (COPC) track, there are five other options: Health Policy, Epidemiology, Environmental Health Science & Policy, Global Environmental Health, and Maternal and Child Health.
 Students must declare the degree track once accepted to the joint degree program.